 Enter the total sales (other than nonallocable receipts as defined earlier) from charge receipts that had a charged tip shown.
 Include credit card charges and other credit arrangements and charges to a hotel room unless your normal accounting practice consistently excludes charges to a hotel room.
-Do not include any state or local taxes in the amounts reported.
+Don't include any state or local taxes in the amounts reported.

 Enter the total amount of service charges of less than 10% that have been added to customers' bills and have been distributed to your employees for the year.
-In general, service charges added to the bill are not tips since the customer does not have a choice.
-These service charges are treated as wages and are includible on Form W-2.

 Enter the total amount of tips reported for the year by indirectly tipped employees, such as cooks, bussers, and service bartenders.
 Indirectly tipped employees generally receive their tips from other tipped employees and not directly from the customer.